kelzenberg/master-project/README.md

   # Windows
   copy .\.env.dist .\.env
   ```
-  > Descriptions of what the effects of individual environment values are can be found inside the `.env.dist` file as comments.
+  > Required.
+Descriptions of what the effects of individual environment values are can be found inside the `.env.dist` file as comments.
 Comes with pre-configured values already in place.
 - Compare your local NodeJS version via `node -v` with the [required version](#requirements) above.
 - Run `npm install` _once_ to install all dependencies.